Suxsem/Mqttduino/README.md

 #endif
 ```
 <br />
 - The script CAN'T receive messages or topics that contains the | character because it's used internally as a separator.
-Please don't use this character in topics or messages
+Please don't use this character in topics or messages.
+- The script have a messages queue of 1: if the Arduino is processing a message, subscribing to a topic or publishing a message, only one message will be queued.
+(Due to memory constraint)